 Skip to content

-The most common scam targeting universities.
-Scammers impersonate deans, provosts, and department chairs to trick staff into buying gift cards. suss. catches it at 70% risk instantly.
+The single most common scam targeting university staff.
+Scammers impersonate deans, provosts, and department chairs to trick staff into buying gift cards for a faculty event that does not exist. $1K-$5K per incident, relentless since 2023.

 Documented at Michigan, UC Berkeley, UCLA, Stanford, NC State, Chapman, and 50+ more.
-Low dollar per incident — but it never stops.
+Low dollar per incident, but it never stops.
+The suss.
+API catches it at the subject line.

 Dean impersonation email

 Scammers impersonate deans, provosts, and department chairs via email.
-They request staff purchase gift cards for “faculty appreciation,” “student prizes,” or “a confidential event.”
-The emails use the real executive's name and often their title.
+They request staff purchase gift cards for faculty appreciation, student prizes, or a confidential event.
+The emails use the real executive's name and title.

 $1K-$5K per incident, ongoing since 2023

-Each incident typically costs $1,000-$5,000.
+Each incident typically costs $1,000 to $5,000.
 Staff buy Apple, Amazon, or Google Play gift cards, scratch the codes, and send photos to the scammer.
 Once redeemed, the funds are unrecoverable.

 50+ universities documented, still active